Sophieali1111/Eridian_companion_bot_Eleni._./how_to_make.md

 - Jumper wires (owned)
 # mounting
 - servos
-  leg 3d print has a slot for the wings that come with the servos and then the bolt is bolted through the hole into the servo
+  leg 3d print has a slot for the wings that come with the servos and then the bolt is bolted through the hole into fromthe 3D print into the servo side

   <img width="722" height="573" alt="image" src="https://github.com/user-attachments/assets/0ce3dfc7-67f0-4ddb-901e-c4cad88d4bcd" />
   <img width="692" height="535" alt="image" src="https://github.com/user-attachments/assets/20328161-9f86-4995-9b4c-90c204cc306d" />